-Our lives are made up of a complex series of internal and external systems that operate simultaneously.
+Our lives are made up of a complex series of internal, external, and foundational systems that operate simultaneously.
 The more efficient each part of these systems are, and the more they’re designed to operate in congruence with each other, the happier and healthier we feel in our lives – the more WHOLE we are.
 The first step of the Whole SELF Lifestyle™ framework is to complete an inventory of the different systems that are operating in your unique life right now so you can use that reality as a starting point for lasting change.

 Once you have identified the different systems that are currently active in your life, it’s time to evaluate each one to see what’s working for you, and what isn’t.
 You also analyze how all of the systems are working together in your life.
 Then you decide what you want your life to look like – your ideal.
 Once you’ve analyzed these systems, and how things are working together, then you can identify what needs to happen to get from where you currently are, to where you want to go.

 The first two steps of the Whole SELF Lifestyle™ framework provide clarity and a roadmap for change.
 Now you’re in a position to brainstorm the action steps that will improve different areas of your life.
 This is when it’s helpful to do research, listen to podcasts, read books, get advice, etc. Then you can make an educated decision about your next steps.
 Doing the first two steps of this framework limits overwhelm and bright shiny object syndrome, and allows you to focus on the best next steps for you in this moment of your life.